MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-objects.md

 ![Simplified PlayFab Party object hierarchy](media/simplified-party-object-hierarchy.png)

-The preceding relationship diagram is incomplete because PlayFab Party supports devices connecting to more than one network at a time, for example to maintain communication with a set of friends over time while the group also joins and leaves separate larger game sessions with strangers.
+While simple enough to understand, the preceding relationship diagram is actually an incomplete depiction of PlayFab Party's capabilities and can be misleading if taken on it's own.
+In reality, the Party API supports devices connecting to _multiple_ networks at once.
+For example, one might desire to maintain communication with a group of friends over time as that same group also joins and leaves separate larger game sessions with strangers.
+Considering this broader scenario allows us to better grasp the relationships between these objects.

-Using multiple networks results in slightly more nuanced object relationships for games that choose to leverage that feature.
-Only a single remote device API object is created when a particular instance is encountered in the context of multiple networks.
+It might feel intuitive to conceptualize a device as _belonging_ to networks, but this is not the case.
+It is more correct to realize that devices _participate_ in networks.
+As such, only a single device API object, whether remote or local, is ever created by the Party library when a particular instance is encountered, regardless of the number of networks it shares with your local device.

-This allows games to perform any desired optimization or security correlation regarding the device across the networks.
-PlayFab Party itself also does this internally to ensure users experience efficient and interruption-free transmission of chat data between a pair of chat controls even when there's more than one possible network connection to use.
-Thus, it can sometimes be helpful to think of device or chat control objects as conceptually residing "outside" of networks.

 As an example, the following diagram shows two networks and three devices with users, chat controls and endpoints.
-*Device A* and its two chat controls (with associated users) are participating in *Network 1*, while *Devices B* and *C* have connected both there and to *Network 2* with a single chat control (and associated user) each.
+*Device A* and its two chat controls (with associated users) are participating in *Network 1*, while *Devices B* and *C* have connected both to that network _and_ to *Network 2* with a single chat control (and associated user) each.
 All devices have created one or two endpoints in each network where they're connected:

 ![PlayFab Party objects in multiple networks](media/party-objects-in-multiple-networks.png)